AlexNanut/Heroku-test/README.md

 ## Description

-The Expresss JS Note Taker is a simple web application that allows users to write and save notes on their own.
+The Expresss JS Note Taker is a simple web application that allows users to write and save notes.

 ## Table of Contents:
 - [Overview](#Overview)